AdobeDocs/commerce-operations.en/help/upgrade/prepare/prerequisites.md

 ## Verify a supported search engine is installed

 Adobe Commerce and Magento Open Source require Elasticsearch or OpenSearch to be installed in order to use the software.

-Before you upgrade from 2.3.x to 2.4, you must check whether you are using MySQL, Elasticsearch, OpenSearch, or a third-party extension as your catalog search engine in your 2.3.x instance.
+**If you are upgrading from 2.3.x to 2.4**, you must check whether you are using MySQL, Elasticsearch, or a third-party extension as your catalog search engine in your 2.3.x instance.
 The result determines what you must do _before_ upgrading to 2.4.

+**If you are upgrading patch releases within the 2.3.x or 2.4.x release lines**, if Elasticsearch 7.x is already installed, you can optionally [migrate to OpenSearch](./opensearch-migration.html).

 You can use the command line or the Admin to determine your catalog search engine: